forhadsde/TFL-Application-with-Asp.Net-core-without-library/README.md

 Big-O Analysis:

-Shortest Path Algorithm: Version 1 utilises Dijkstra's algorithm to find the shortest path between two stations in the metro network.
+Shortest Path Algorithm: This application utilises Dijkstra's algorithm to find the shortest path between two stations in the metro network.
 The time complexity of Dijkstra's algorithm is O((V + E) log V), where V represents the number of vertices (stations) and E represents the number of edges (connections between stations).
 This algorithm efficiently determines the shortest path by exploring neighbouring stations based on their connection times.
 Custom Data Structures: CustomList, CustomDictionary, and CustomPriorityQueue are employed to manage station, line, edge, and graph data structures efficiently.
 These custom data structures mimic the functionality of their counterparts in the System.Collections.Generic namespace, with comparable time complexities for common operations.

-Version 1 Execution Time:
+Execution Time:
-For smaller metro networks with fewer stations and connections, Version 1 demonstrated competitive performance, with route calculations typically completed within the range of 10 to 50 milliseconds.
+For smaller metro networks with fewer stations and connections, this applciaiton demonstrated competitive performance, with route calculations typically completed within the range of 10 to 50 milliseconds.
-However, as the network size increased, the execution time of Version 1 also grew proportionally.
+However, as the network size increased, the execution time of the application also grew proportionally.
 For networks with hundreds or thousands of stations, route calculations could take anywhere from 100 to 500 milliseconds or more, depending on the complexity of the network and the distance between stations.